 Crack repair is hands down the most neglected part of asphalt maintenance.
 It's also the one that causes the most damage and most often results in needing a complete asphalt replacement.
 You can do your own blacktop maintenance of repairing cracks that are a half-inch wide or less.

 Sealcoating regularly for blacktop maintenance is your best insurance against future costly repairs.
 Sealant works by replacing the surface lost to oxidization from sun, air, and rain.
-Think of it being the same as a combination sun screen and skin moisturizer: sealcoating protects and rejuvenates for the very best asphalt maintenance.
+Think of it being the same as a combination sun screen and skin moisturizer: sealcoating protects and rejuvenates.
 How do you know when it's time to do this type of asphalt repair?
 Try the water test: if you pour water on the driveway or parking lot and it no longer beads on the surface, it's time.

 Be sure to buy an airport-grade quality sealcoating product for long-lasting results.
 This too is an easy blacktop maintenance job you can do yourself.
 Simply apply to a clean surface, as thinly as possible, with a brush or squeegee.
 Allow to cure (dry), and apply a second thin coat if necessary.